MagnusVV/Yrgopelago-MVV/README.md

 # Terminal Hoteleiro

 Our fine hotel is your end station on our beautiful island.
-It's been that for quite a few people!
+It has been for quite a few people!

 # Instructions